 - Alpine futures literacy

-Modules and excursions that will be examined and studied as part of the Transformative Agency modules in the 2026/27 academic year will deal with the following topics, among others.
+Modules and excursions to be covered and explored as part of the Transformative Agency modules in the 2026/27 academic year will address the following topics, amongst others:

 - Urban gardening/permaculture